We recommend that you look for the following before using any online pharmacy:

 Range of Medications Sold By Online Pharmacies

-Pharmacies and pharmacists are regulated and licensed by the states.
-Pharmacy regulations differ a little from state-to-state but all require the presence and management of licensed pharmacists, strict enforcement of safe dispensing practices and safe storage requirements.
+Pharmacies and pharmacists are regulated and licensed by states.
+Pharmacy regulations can differ a little from state-to-state but all require the presence and management of licensed pharmacists, and strict enforcement of safe dispensing practices and storage requirements.
 The regulation of controlled substances, drug products with stronger and addictive ingredients (discussed in detail above), is the responsibility of the Drug Enforcement Agency (DEA).
-Pharmacies must have a DEA-issued license to sell controlled substances.
+U.S. pharmacies must have a DEA-issued license to sell controlled substances.

 For people living in the U.S., the potential benefits of buying from a U.S. online pharmacy rather than a foreign online pharmacy often include: